kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_2/manual4_2.md

 You found the debug message, and you have been given the source code for the web `app.py` (in this repository), read over the source code and see if you can find something weak to get further access to the system.

+### Prerequisites

+Raspberry Pi powered on.
+Preferably running Raspberry Pi OS

+Raspi connected to your router via wireless or cable

 ### Requirements

-1x Raspberry Pi powered on.
-Preferably running Raspberry Pi OS.

-* Raspi connected to your router via wireless or cable
-* Remote access to Raspi using Raspberry Pi connect, VNC etc.. (to run the docker)

-### Prerequisites

-Docker and docker-compose.

 While inside the current directory run from the console to start the webapp